srowhani/mmlind.github.io/_posts/2016-02-12-Deep_Neural_Network_for_MNIST_Handwriting_Recognition.md

 To achieve better results in image recognition tasks deeper networks are needed.
 And, ideally, they need to be capable of running convolutional layers.
-Hence, I set out to add these features, in my continous journey towards *coding AI wisdom*. :)
+Hence, I set out to add these features, on my continous journey into the world of *machine learning*. :)

 ### Convolutional Networks